scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Sorching Beam.*** *Ranged Spell Attack:* 7 AP, Range 10, 3/1/1/0/0</br> On hit they take 1/2 in fire damage, adding 0/1 on a critical.
+***Sorching Beam.*** *Ranged Spell Attack:* 7 AP, Range 10, 3/1/1/0/0 -  On hit they take 1/2 in fire damage, adding 0/1 on a critical.

-***Chain Lightning.*** *Ranged Spell Attack:* 8 AP, Range 5, 3/1/1/0/0</br>Targeting a creature in range the lightning bounces to 2 other creatures within 3 tiles of the original target and must bounce if able.
+***Chain Lightning.*** *Ranged Spell Attack:* 8 AP, Range 5, 3/1/1/0/0 - Targeting a creature in range the lightning bounces to 2 other creatures within 3 tiles of the original target and must bounce if able.
 Creatures make a Dexterity save against this attack.
 On hit they take 1/0 in lightning damage, adding 0/1 for each critical rolled.

-***Barrier.*** *Ranged Spell:* 7 AP, Range 10</br>Gives a creature in range _Resistance 1_ to elemental damage until the start of the Sentry's next turn.
+***Barrier.*** *Ranged Spell:* 7 AP, Range 10 - Gives a creature in range _Resistance 1_ to elemental damage until the start of the Sentry's next turn.

 #### Living Tree
  | | | | |